c4arl0s/13Plumbing/README.md

 # [13 Plumbing](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

 In Rewriting History, I talked about the internal representation of a Git Repository.
 I may have mislead you a bit.
-While the **reflog**, interactive rebasing, end resetting may be more complex feature of Git, they are still considered part of the porcelain, as is every other command we have covered.
-In this module, we will take a look at Git's **plumbing** - The low level commands that give us access to Git's **true** internal representation of a project.
+While the reflog, interactive rebasing, end resetting may be more complex feature of Git, they are still considered part of the porcelain, as is every other command we have covered. **In this module, we will take a look at Git's plumbing - The low level commands that give us access to Git's true internal representation of a project**.

-Unless you start hacking on Git's source code, you will probably never need to use the plumbing commands represented below.
-But, manually manipulating a repository will fill in the conceptual details of how Git actually stores your data, and you should walk away with a much better understanding of the techniques that we have been using throughout this tutorial.
+Unless you start hacking on Git's source code, you will probably never need to use the plumbing commands represented below. **But, manually manipulating a repository will fill in the conceptual details of how Git actually stores your data, and you should walk away with a much better understanding of the techniques that we have been using throughout this tutorial**.
 In turn, this knowledge will make the familiar porcelain commands even more powerful.

 We will start by inspecting Git's object database, then we will manually create and commit a snapshot using only Git's low-level interface.

 # 	* [Examine Commit Details](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-First, lets take a closer look at our latest commit with the **git cat-file** plumbing command
+First, lets take a closer look at our latest commit with the git cat-file plumbing command

 ```console
 Fri Jul 17 ~/iOS/RysGitTutorialRepository